Skip to content

 What are balloon payments?

 Balloon payments are a feature of a loan structure where the borrower pays off a large portion of the loan in one lump sum at the end of the loan term.
 This payment is typically much larger than the regular monthly (or weekly) payments, and is often referred to as the “balloon payment” because of its size.
 You may also hear it referred to as a “balloon loan” or a “balloon mortgage”.
 Balloon payments are commonly used in car loans, mortgage loans, and many other types of financing.
-Knowing what are balloon payments and how they impact your overall loan structure is an important concept to understand when seeking finance.
+Knowing what balloon payments are and how they impact your overall loan structure is an important concept to understand when seeking finance.

 So “What is a balloon payment on a car?” specifically you may be asking.